What Is Python Used For? A Beginner’s Guide

 Python has become a staple in data science, allowing data analysts and other professionals to use the language to conduct complex statistical calculations, create data visualisations, build machine learning algorithms, manipulate and analyse data, and complete other data-related tasks.

-Python can build various data visualisations, like line and bar graphs, pie charts, histograms, and 3D plots.
-Python also has many libraries that enable coders to write programmes for data analysis and machine learning more quickly and efficiently, like TensorFlow and Keras.
+Python can build various data visualisations, like line and bar graphs, pie charts, histogrammes, and 3D plots.
+Python also has many libraries that enable coders to write programs for data analysis and machine learning more quickly and efficiently, like TensorFlow and Keras.

-The UK has recently launched a National Artificial Intelligence (AI) Strategy intending to expand machine learning and artificial intelligence technology throughout UK operations.
-There are several up-and-coming applications of machine learning, including health care innovations such as genomics, automating business decisions, and improved public service efforts.
-As the UK pours more resources into this field, learning Python and other machine learning skills has the potential to open doors to expanding opportunities in the coming years.

 Python is often used to develop the back end of a website or application—the parts that a user doesn’t see.
 Python’s role in web development includes sending data to and from servers, processing data and communicating with databases, routing URLs, and ensuring security.
 Python offers several frameworks for web development.
 Commonly used ones include Django and Flask.

-Read more: What Does a Web Designer Do (and How Can I Become One)?
+Read more: What Does a Web Designer Do (and How Do I Become One)?

-If you find yourself performing a task repeatedly, you could work more efficiently by automating it with Python.
+If you perform a task repeatedly, you can work more efficiently by automating it with Python.
 Writing code used to build these automated processes is called scripting.
-In the coding world, automation can be used to check for errors across multiple files, convert files, execute simple maths, and remove duplicates in data.
-Automating simple tasks can save you an abundance of time on repetitive to-dos, opening your time to build new knowledge and explore more advanced applications of Python.
+In the coding world, automation can be used to check for errors across multiple files, convert files, execute simple math, and remove duplicates in data.

+Relative beginners can even use Python to automate simple tasks on the computer—such as renaming files, finding and downloading online content, or sending emails or texts at desired intervals.

 Python can aid in software development tasks like build control, bug tracking, and testing.
 With Python, software developers can automate testing for new products or features.
 Some Python tools used for software testing include Green and Requestium.